Using sheep grazed in vineyards for meat

 Who's legally responsible?

-- Do not use lambs for leaf-plucking.
+- Don't use lambs for leaf-plucking.